 These guys are named after the founder of Vanguard, and they have some model portfolios that they call The Lazy Portfolios.
 They offer a two-fund porfolio, a three-fund portfolio, and some that are more complicated.

-These model portfolios not only give you some idea as to the allocation between stocks, bonds, and other asset classes, but they also suggests the specific Vanguard funds you could use to implement these asset allocation plans.
+These model portfolios not only give you some idea as to the allocation between stocks, bonds, and other asset classes, but they also suggest the specific Vanguard funds you could use to implement these asset allocation plans.
 And for our purposes, it’ll give you some really great ideas on how much to put in stocks vs. bonds.

 5. Morningstar Lifetime Allocation Index